josmar-crwdstffng/angular/aio/content/guide/styleguide.md

 <div class="s-why">

 **Why**? <br />
-When you register a service in the `@Injectable` decorator of the service, optimization tools such as those used by the [Angular CLI's](cli) production builds can perform tree shaking and remove services that aren't used by your app.
+When you register a service in the `@Injectable` decorator of the service, optimization tools such as those used by the [Angular CLI's](cli) production builds can perform tree shaking and remove services that are not used by your app.

 </div>